spyrou-andre/Data-Analyst-Portfolio/README.md

 # Data-Analyst-Portfolio

 This repository contains my portfolio which is based on projects that I've completed for self learning and hobby purposes.
-The projects are selected based on topics that interest me in combination with skills that I want to develop.
+The projects are selected based on topics that interest me in combination with coding skills that I want to develop.

 ## Projects
 ### [Housing Prices in Cyprus](https://github.com/spyrou-andre/Data-Analyst-Portfolio/blob/main/House-Prices/Jupyter_Notebook_Code.ipynb)